How to Install a Generator Interlock Kit: A Step-by-Step Guide

 Connecting and Operating the System

 Once the installation passes inspection, you must educate the homeowner.
-They will connect their generator (e.g., a propane generator or even an RV generator) to the inlet box using a proper, heavy-gauge generator cord, such as a 50 amp cord for generator.
-The operational sequence is: 1) Turn off all branch circuit breakers.
-2) Turn off the main breaker.
-3) Slide the interlock and turn on the generator breaker.
-4) Start the generator.
-5) Gradually turn on essential branch circuit breakers.
+They will connect their generator to the inlet box using a proper, heavy-gauge generator cord that matches the inlet and breaker.
+The operational sequence recommended for safety is: 1) turn OFF all branch circuit breakers (isolate individual loads), 2) turn OFF the main breaker, 3) connect and start the generator and verify stable output, 4) engage the generator breaker, and 5) gradually restore essential branch circuit breakers.
+Always follow the interlock kit and generator manufacturer’s operating instructions and local AHJ guidance.

 Critical Considerations for Licensed Professionals